alvaro-osvaldo-tm/markdown-repository/documents/enterprise/agreements/Statement of Work.md

 And when the organisation policy changes, there is no problem, the Python Programmer releases a new update for the extension and the governance pipeline can update the documents again.

-**System Mission:**
+### System Mission

+The system have the following the general mission:

 1. Continue to apply the document's governance and keep both business and technical documents relevant for their audience, with an automated product that uses near-zero human labor.
 2. Promote the initiative in the community with the product published as open-source in 'Pypi' and 'GitHub'.

+Based in the their [Problem Partitions](Problem%20Agreement.md#Problem%20Partitions), the system have the following specific missions:

+- **Governance Implementation:**
+	1. Support the document's governance implementation life-cycle for the supported documents for the supported storage platform.
+- **Information Integrity:**
+	1. Provides the capabilities to process that ensure that information in document's and information system are both equivalent.
+- **Links Integrity:**
+	1. Guard the document's links integrity , supervising attachments transfer and documents location moving, blocking actions that corrupt the document's state.

-**System Purpose and Goals:**
+### System Purpose and Goals

-In order to satisfy the system mission outcome, the system have the following purpose and their goals described as subitems:
+In order to satisfy the system mission outcome, the system have the following purpose and their general goals described as subitems, and the specific goals partitioned according to the [Problem Partitions](Problem%20Agreement.md#Problem%20Partitions):

 1. Acts as intermediate layer between the documents systems and the users that transparently apply governance rules and extract document information
-	1. Transform non-normalised documents into normalised documents
+	1. Transform non-normalised documents into normalised documents **Governance Implementation:**
+		**Information Integrity:**
+		**Links Integrity:**
+		1.

 2. Acts as a platform for document-based information integration and document generation.
 	1. Convert unstructured content from documents into semi or structured content.
 	2. Execute document transformation operations.
+	**Governance Implementation:**
+	**Information Integrity:**
+	**Links Integrity:**
+	3.

 ## Scope